-Other nuts can be used in this recipe, but I prefer using pecans for these cookies.
+Other nuts can be used in this recipe (like walnuts), but I prefer using pecans for these cookies.
 You want to make sure they are finely chopped, so they don’t overwhelm the cookies.
 Simply take a handful and throw them in your food processor.
 A few pulses later you’ll have the exact consistency that you want.

 How Do You Make Snowball Cookies?

 Start this snowball cookie recipe by creaming together the butter, sugar and vanilla extract, together in a mixing bowl.